Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999.0
 			"Claw Damage"					"5.0"

+			// Base health given to the Super Tank.
+			// Note: Tank's health limit on any difficulty is 65,535.
+			// Note: Depending on the setting for "Multiply Health," the Super Tank's health will be multiplied based on player count.
+			// --
+			// Minimum: 0
+			// Maximum: 65535
+			"Base Health"					"0"

 			// Extra health given to the Super Tank.
 			// Note: Tank's health limit on any difficulty is 65,535.
 			// Note: Depending on the setting for "Multiply Health," the Super Tank's health will be multiplied based on player count.